BigBreakfast28/credit-risk-classification-neural-network/README.md

 # credit-risk-classification-neural-network
 This project builds a deep learning model to classify individuals into financial risk categories (Low, Medium, High) based on demographic and financial features.

+## 📌 Problem Statement
+Financial institutions need to assess customer risk to minimize default rates.
+This project builds a neural network to classify individuals into risk categories.

 ## 📈 Model Performance

 ![Experiment Results](images/Final_Experiment_Results.JPG)